lubomirblazekcz/nette-vite/readme.md

 	npx run nette:dev

 Js and Css files are served via Vite, directly from sources.
 Any file changes reloads the browsers for fast local development.

+> On Windows is recommended to use WSL2 to run everything, it's the best approach.
+Otherwise, the scripts inside package.json are working only in PowerShell.

 Installation
 ------------